RNtag12/DBproject/README.md

 ## Tools

 - Python
-- Postgresql for database management
+- PgAdmin (Postgresql) for database management

 ## Project execution steps
-- download the files
+- download all the python and sql files
 - download python using the commands outlined in python requirements file
 - download & install  pgadmin and execute the sql file
-- go to the folder where the python files are and start a CLI there
+- start a CLI in the directory where you downloaded the python files
-- execute main.py
+- execute main.py using python main.py command